Showndarya/Apache-Flink-Cloud-Bursting/Notes/Meeting-3March2023.md

 - The tokenized output has to be written out to file
 - The file is required to assess accuracy of result
 - Accuracy of result will give metric of efficiency of proposed solution
-- We require metrics before process function in flink pipeline to determine whether the stream data will be sent to lambda or whether it will be sent to process function
+- We require metrics before process function in nexmark pipeline to determine whether the stream data will be sent to lambda or whether it will be sent to process function
 - We will try to implement the model as illustrated in the above image